RareSkills/solana-tutorial/content/token-2022/token-2022.md

  Applications can adopt Token-2022 by simply changing the program ID in their transactions.

-Here’s the list of Token-2022 instruction beyond original 25 instructions of the Token program.
-The [token instructions](https://docs.rs/crate/solarti-token-2022/latest/source/src/instruction.rs) that are named to match the extensions they initialize or manage:
+Here’s the list of Token-2022 instruction beyond the original 25 instructions of the Token program.
+The [token instructions](https://docs.rs/crate/solarti-token-2022/latest/source/src/instruction.rs) are named to match the extensions they initialize or manage:

 ```
 25: InitializeMintCloseAuthority